davidberiro/eigenlayer-contracts/docs/core/AllocationManager.md

 In order to slash an eligible operator, the AVS specifies which operator set the operator belongs to, the `strategies` the operator should be slashed for, and for each strategy, the _proportion of the operator's allocated magnitude_ that should be slashed (given by `wadsToSlash`).
 An optional `description` string allows the AVS to add context to the slash.

 Once triggered in the `AllocationManager`, slashing is instant and irreversable.
 For each slashed strategy, the operator's `maxMagnitude` and `encumberedMagnitude` are decreased, and the allocation made to the given operator set has its `currentMagnitude` reduced.
+See [TODO - Accounting Doc]() for details on how slashed amounts are calculated.

 There are two edge cases to note for this method:
 1. In the process of slashing an `operator` for a given `strategy`, if the `Allocation` being slashed has a `currentMagnitude` of 0, the call will NOT revert.
 Instead, the `strategy` is skipped and slashing continues with the next `strategy` listed.
 This is to prevent an edge case where slashing occurs on or around a deallocation's `effectBlock` -- if the call reverted, the entire slash would fail.
 Skipping allows any valid slashes to be processed without requiring resubmission.